baychub/cb-gsg/getting-started.md

 	- Software
 - Setting up the Hardware
 - Installing and Running the RSP Controller on Windows
-- Installing the RSP Controller on Linux
+- Installing the RSP Controller on Linux (Recommended)
-	- Install prerequisites
 	- Clone RSP Controller repository
 	- Build and deploy
-- Running the RSP Controller on Linux
+- Running the RSP Controller Application on Linux
-	- Start RSP Controller software
+	- Start the RSP Controller Application
+- Start the
 	- Open the web portal
 - View RFID data in other ways
 	- Subscribe to MQTT topics